null8626/decancer/README.md

 - Extremely fast, no use of regex whatsoever!
 - No dependencies.
 - Simple to use, just one single function.
-- Supports UTF-8 for basic confusables.
-- Supports UTF-16 for the majority of confusables, this includes zalgos, foreign languages, etc.
+- Supports all the way to UTF-32 code-points.
+Like emojis, zalgos, etc.
-- Supports UTF-32 for emojis and 'fancy fonts'.
 - While this project may not be perfect, it should cover the vast majority of confusables.

 Con:

 - Remember that this project is not perfect, false-positives may happen.

-__**As of version 1.2.3, This library supports 2,578 different UTF-16 code-points.**__
+__**As of version 1.3.0, This library supports 3,624 different code-points.**__

 # installation
 ```bash